devRant-Community/Community-Programming-Book/book/languages/erlang/README.md

 # Hello

-> This chapter was made by Konrad RootPixl Klawikowski.
+> This chapter was made by Konrad Nachtigall "Unrooted".

 Welcome in the Erlang part.
 Hope you'll enjoy reading it.